The hypoechoic Mass – Solid breast nodule or Lump

 Hypoechoic nodule or solid lesion in a breast

-Suppose an ultrasound report said there is a hypoechoic nodule, or a hypoechoic lesion in a breast, perhaps also saying it is solid.
+Suppose an ultrasound report said there is a hypoechoic mass or nodule, or a hypoechoic lesion in a breast.
+Also perhaps the report says that the abnormal is solid.
 What do these words mean?

-Hypoechoic means it looks darker on ultrasound than the surrounding tissue.
+Hypoechoic means an area looks darker on ultrasound than the surrounding tissue.
 The surrounding tissue therefore looks brighter/lighter shades of grey.
 Does hypoechoic mean cancer?
 No.

-Hypoechoic means it is solid, not liquid.
-That’s basically all the word means, that it’s not a cyst.
+A hypoechoic mass means that it is solid, rather than liquid.
+That is basically all the word means, that the lump or lesion is not a cyst.

-Lesion, is also a word that means simply “some thing that we are currently talking about”.
-Lets give some examples of using the word lesion in a sentence:
+Lesion, is also a word that means simply “an area that has suffered injury or disease in the body causing damage”.
+So, let us give some examples using the word lesion in a sentence:

-- Your facebook picture has a lesion on your forehead.
-You say, it’s a shadow of a frisbee that hit me 1 second later.
+- In your facebook picture there is a lesion on your forehead.
+You say, ‘it is not a lesion, it is a shadow of a frisbee … that hit me one second later.

-On the topic of a nodule, if it is solid an ultrasound helps to look at it’s characteristics.
-A lack of circumscribed margins, heterogeneous echo patterns, and an increased anterioposterior dimension can indicate a higher probability of malignancy in solid breast nodules.
+On the topic of a nodule, if it is solid, an ultrasound helps to look at the characteristics.
+So, a lack of clear, smooth margins, heterogeneous echo patterns, and an increase in the anterioposterior dimension can indicate a higher probability of malignancy in solid breast nodules.

-Ultrasound studies will carefully examine margins, shape and echogenicity
+Ultrasound studies of a Hypoechoic Mass examine margins, shape and echogenicity

 The most important features on a breast ultrasound are the smoothness and contour of the mass margins and the shape of the mass.